-The nature of geographically distributed teams, with employees working at different times and locations, makes it hard for some managers to trust remote members of their team.
+The nature of engaging distributed teams that are spread geographically, with employees working at different times and locations, makes it hard for some managers to trust remote members of their team.

 Even though studies show remote workers are generally more productive than their office-based colleagues, some managers still struggle with the idea that remote team members are getting work done when left to their own devices.

 You could look to introduce guidelines for your teams.
 These guidelines may include which meetings all team members should attend, required response times to issues, hours during the day all team members should be online, quality of work standards and other specific expectations.

 Additionally, creating measurable tasks with due dates for each member of your team will ensure everyone is contributing to the team’s overall goals.
 You could factor in incentives to ensure that these targets are hit?

 Since some employees may work together in a traditional office environment while others work remotely from home, biz-spaces or smaller satellite offices, building and maintaining a unified company culture across geographically distributed teams is one of the biggest challenges for companies with a global workforce.
 With the lack of personal interaction, remote employees can sometimes feel isolated and left out from the company culture.

 Your company’s culture has to go beyond in-office parties, silly games and happy hours.
 Instead, find ways for your team to connect face-to-face using video conferencing.
 You can host team bonding video calls where co-workers can chat and interact with each other casually, play games or have fun challenges; you could introduce a coffee break when you talk about everything but work!